Entanglement, subsystem particle numbers and topology in free fermion systems: Introduction

 It has been shown that for bipartite subsystems $A$ and $B$ with a smooth boundary, $S_{ent}$ has the form of $S_{ent}=\alpha L-S_{top}$, where $L$ is the length of the boundary, $\alpha$ is a non universal coefficient, and $-S_{top}$ is a universal constant called the \emph{topological entanglement entropy}~\cite{wen,kitaev}.
 Moreover, if we write the RDM in the form of $\rho_{A}=\exp(-H_{ent})/Z$, where $Z$ is a normalization constant, and $H_{ent}$ is known as the \emph{entanglement Hamiltonian}, the eigenvalue spectrum $\{\varepsilon_{i}\}$ of $H_{ent}$ is called the ES, which stores more information about the quantum entanglement than the EE~\cite{es1}.

 In this paper, we study the relationship between bipartite entanglement and subsystem particle number in half-filled free fermion systems.
-It was proposed in Ref.~\cite{trace}, for systems with translational invariance in one dimension, the discontinuity in the subsystem particle number as a function of the conserved momentum indicates whether or not the ES has a spectral flow, which is determined by the topological invariant of the system~\cite{es3}.
+It was proposed in Ref.~\cite{trace}, for systems with translational invariance in one dimension, the discontinuity in the subsystem particle number as a function of the conserved momentum indicates whether or not the ES has a spectral flow, which is determined by the topological invariant of the system~\cite{est3}.
 Nevertheless, this approach has an exceptional case for a half-filled QSH system with two-dimensional inversion symmetry.
 To overcome the inadequacy, we define spin-projected particle numbers, based on which spin trace indices can be well defined, for the QSH system with or without $s_{z}$ conservation.
 Spin trace indices are univocally related to the topological invariant of QSH system, i.e., the $Z_2$ index.
+Furthermore, we show that spin trace indices will still work well in disordered systems and can demonstrate a topological phase transition.
 We further investigate the relationship between the EE and subsystem particle number fluctuation.
 The latter is also dominated by the boundary excitations of the system, and satisfies a similar area law as the EE.
-It gives a lower-bound estimation of the EE, and can be measured experimentally.

 In the next section, we introduce the model Hamiltonian, and explain the procedure to calculate the ES and EE.
 In Sec.
 III, numerical calculation of the ES is carried out, and the connection between the subsystem spin-projected particle numbers and the topological invariants in different phases is established.
 In Sec.
-IV, the relationship between the EE and subsystem particle number fluctuation is discussed.
-The final section is a summary.
+IV, we apply spin trace indices to disorder system and show it can demonstrate the phase transition from the QSH to the trivial insulator.
+In Sec.
+V, the relationship between the EE and subsystem particle number fluctuation is discussed.
+Our results are summarized and discussed in the final section.